uc-cdis/gen3-helm/docs/external_secrets.md

           #name of secret in AWS Secrets Manager
           key: {{include "audit-g3auto" .}}
     ```

-The External Secrets resource will usually fail with "SecretSyncedError" when it cannot find the secret name that is supplied in AWS Secrets Manager.
-If this happens, the secret may still exist in Kubernetes, but it will not be overwritten by the secret value in AWS Secrets Manager.
-This is helpful to know if you want to enabled the use of AWS Secrets Manager for some, but not all the secrets in a specific Helm chart.

 ## Customizing the AWS Secrets Manager Secrets Name.
 When pulling a secret from AWS Secrets Manager, you want to ensure that the External Secret resource is referencing the proper name of the secret in AWS Secrets Manager.